commutron/neptune-dev/README.md

-Neptune Tracker v.0.2 alpha 2
+Neptune Tracker v.0.2 (alpha 2)

-A highly customized Meteor web application for tracking items through a manufacturing process.
+A highly customized statistical process control application for manufacturing.

+Built with React, Meteor, and MongoDB.

 Highly experimental and rough all over.